Yosef Karo Synagogue, Tsfat

 Yoseph Karo’s Home and ‘Magid Meisharim’

-By local tradition, Karo lived beneath the synagogue while compiling the ‘Halachot’ and was often visited by an angelic figure called ‘Hamagid’.
-Dialoguing with him in Aramaic, Karo published these visions in a separate book called ‘Magid Meisharim’.
+By local tradition, Karo lived beneath a synagogue while compiling the Jewish law (‘Halachot’).
+Occasionally an angelic figure called ‘Hamagid’ visited him.
+Dialoguing with him in Aramaic, Karo published these visions in a separate book called ‘Magid Meisharim.’
 This book alludes to Safed’s reputation as a Kabbalah center at that time.

 Touring Yosef Karo Synagogue

-Both the Yosef Karo synagogue and his single-room house are open for visits during the week.
-On Sabbath the synagogue runs Sepharadic-style prayers, and it is especially known for its kabbalat Sabbath in the summer.
-The current synagogue dates to 1839 and was built after the earthquake of 1837.
-It has a Sepharadic design, characterized by the seats set around the Bimah and the walls painted in color colors.
-The Holy ark presents 3 Torah scrolls.
-The oldest is said to be 500 years old and coming from Spain.
+The Yosef Karo synagogue and his single-room house are open for weekly visits.
+On Sabbath, the synagogue runs Sepharadic-style prayers, and it is primarily known for its kabbalat Sabbath in the summer.
+The current synagogue dates to 1839, completed two years after a significant earthquake.
+It has a Sephardic design, characterized by the seats set around the Bimah and the walls painted in color.
+The Holy Ark presents 3 Torah scrolls.
+The oldest is said to be 500 years old and comes from Spain.
 In the synagogue’s back wall is its old library, with some books that are centuries old.
-Tourists are to dress modestly when visiting the synagogue, and men are expected to cover their head.
-It is also costumery to leave a small donation in the synagogue’s charity box.
+Tourists must dress modestly when visiting the synagogue; men are expected to cover their heads.
+Leaving a small donation in the synagogue’s charity box is also costumery.

 A visit to Yoseph Karo synagogue and Safed can be combined with a day tour in the north.